uschmann/websnapp/README.md

 # websnapp
-Simple microservice to take screenshots websites.
+Experimental microservice to take screenshots of websites.

 ## Usage